 Questioning my own assumptions, could I also be wrong about vaccines?
 I used to believe that vaccines were safe and effective without evidence and without even looking at what vaccines contain.

-Looking through the package inserts for vaccine ingredients, I found things like Nonylphenol Ethoxylate, Glutaraldehyde, Formaldehyde, Human Protein/DNA from fetal cell line MRC-5, and Phenol.
+Looking through the package inserts for vaccine ingredients, I found things like Nonylphenol Ethoxylate, Polymyxin, Chick Embryo, Franz complete medium, and Ethanol.

 What are the risks of injecting those chemical and biological ingredients into my daughter who already has a dangerously over-reactive immune system?
 Or into you or your children?